py5coding/py5book/how_tos/use_camera3D.md

 # How to Use Camera3D

-This is a simple demonstration of how you can use py5 with the Processing library Camera3D.
+This is a demonstration of how you can use py5 with the Processing library Camera3D.

 +++ {"editable": true, "slideshow": {"slide_type": ""}}